Preferred provider organization: PPO

 Other features of a preferred provider organization generally include utilization review, where representatives of the insurer or administrator review the records of treatments provided to verify that they are appropriate for the condition being treated rather being largely, or solely, being performed to increase the number of people due.
 Another near-universal feature is a pre-certification requirement, in which scheduled (non-emergency) hospital admissions, and in some instances, outpatient surgery, must have the prior approval of the insurer and must often undergo "utilization review" in advance.

 Comparison to exclusive provider organization (EPO)

-A PPO is a healthcare benefit arrangement that is similar to an exclusive provider organization (EPO) in structure, administration, and operation.
+A PPO is similar to an exclusive provider organization (EPO) in structure, administration, and operation.
 Unlike EPO members, however, PPO members are reimbursed for using medical care providers outside of their network of designated doctors and hospitals.
 However, when they use out-of-network providers PPO members are reimbursed at a reduced rate that may include higher deductibles and co-payments, lower reimbursement percentages, or a combination of these financial penalties.
 EPO members, on the other hand, receive no reimbursement or benefit if they visit medical care providers outside of their designated network of doctors and hospitals.
 EPOs do allow reimbursement outside of the network in emergency cases, per the Affordable Care Act.

+Comparison to health maintenance organization (HMO)

+A PPO is similar to a health maintenance organization (HMO) in structure, administration, and operation.
+Unlike PPOs, however, HMOs often require members to select a primary care physician (PCP), a doctor who acts as a gatekeeper to direct access to non-emergency medical services, and are required to first obtain a referral from their PCP in order to be reimbursed for the cost of medical services inside of their network of designated doctors and hospitals.
+HMO plans generally have lower cost and lower monthly premiums than PPO plans and HMO members can usually expect to pay less out of pocket to cover medical costs than PPO members.